-NMR data for acetamidinium salts 2, 4, 7 and 8 are summarised in Table Table2.2.
-A closer inspection of the proton NMR spectra measured in D2O revealed that there is an equilibrium between deuterated and non-deuterated molecules (strongly decreased intensity of the signals of the acidic protons).
-The equilibrium is shifted almost entirely to the side of the deuterated sample (approximately 98%).
-There is a contradiction between these observations and those published by Kopylovich,14 where no deuteration was described and two signals per 2H were observed.
+The NMR data for acetamidinium salts 2, 4, 7, and 8 obtained with deuterated water (D2O) are summarized in Table 2.
+A close inspection of the proton NMR spectra revealed an equilibrium between deuterated and non-deuterated molecules, which were identified by marked decreases in the signal intensities of acidic protons.
+The equilibrium shifted almost entirely to the side of the deuterated forms, indicating that approximately 98% of the molecules were deuterated.
+These observations contradicted findings published by Kopylovich,14 in which no deuteration was described, and two signals per 2H were observed.

-On the other hand, the position of the equillibrium is reversed in DMSO-d6 where approximately 90% of the non-deuterated form can be found for all the samples measured.
+Table 2 Results of NMR analysis of acetamidinium salts.

-In all cases (excluding 4 in DMSO-d6), two separated broadened signals belonging to the 2 × NHaHb arrangement were observed, probably due to the delocalisation of the positive charge throughout the amidinium group.
-The only exception is acetamidinium formate 4 in DMSO-d6 where one broad signal comprising all four NH protons was detected.
-This is in accordance with the observation published by Krechl17 and similar to the results obtained by Tominey27 for acetamidinium tetrazolate complexes.
-This may be caused by different interactions between the formate anion and amidinium group in defferent solvents.
-The interactions inside some acetamidinium complexes were studied by Tominey and Krechl by means of NMR, X-ray analysis and quantum chemical treatment.17,27
+On the other hand, the direction of the equilibrium was reversed in mixtures containing deuterated dimethyl sulfoxide (DMSO-d6), in which approximately 90% of the compounds were in non-deuterated form in all of the samples analyzed.
+With the exception of acetamidinium formate (4) in DMSO-d6, two distinct broad peaks belonging to the 2 × NHaHb arrangement were observed, which were attributable to the delocalization of positive charge throughout the amidinium group.
+4 in DMSO-d6 produced a single broad peak, which represented all four protons bound to nitrogen.
+The interactions within several acetamidinium complexes were studied by Tominey and Krechl using NMR, XRD analysis, and quantum chemical treatment.17,27 Our NMR results were in accordance with the observations published by Krechl17 and similar to the results obtained by Tominey27 for acetamidinium tetrazolate complexes.
+These observations may have been due to differences in the interactions between formate anion and amidinium groups in different solvents.

 Differential thermal analysis

-Acetamidinium nitrate (2), acetamidinium dinitromethanide (6) and acetamidinium perchlorate (8) are energetic materials.
-Their potential use is in pyrotechnic applications where they may replace guanidinium salts (nitrate or perchlorate).
-The difference is the higher carbon content of acetamidinium salts compared to the analogous guanidinium ones (replacement of the amino group in guanidines by a methyl group).
-Nevertheless, acetamidinium salts still have a relatively high nitrogen content.
-Compounds 6 and 8 have acceptable decomposition temperatures measured by differential thermal analysis (DTA).
-Both the nitrate 2 and the perchlorate 8 decompose on melting.
-Thus, the decomposition temperatures of 2 and 8 are considered as being 183 °C and 248 °C, respectively (Figure 11).
-The maxima of decompositions for 2 and 8 are 255 °C and 390 °C, respectively.
-For comparison, guanidinium nitrate starts to decompose at 270 °C and guanidinium perchlorate at 350 °C, using the same thermal stability device.
+Acetamidinium nitrate (2), acetamidinium dinitromethanide (6), and acetamidinium perchlorate (8) are energetic materials.
+The have potential for use in pyrotechnic applications, where they may replace guanidinium nitrate or perchlorate salts.
+The acetamidinium salts have a higher carbon content than their guanidinium analogs, as an amino group in guanidine is replaced by a methyl group in acetamidine.
+Nevertheless, acetamidinium salts have a relatively high nitrogen content.
+Compounds 6 and 8 exhibited acceptable decomposition temperatures as determined by differential thermal analysis (DTA).
+The DTA thermograms from the compounds are shown in Fig. 11.
+Both the nitrate (2) and the perchlorate (8) decomposed upon melting.
+The decomposition temperatures of 2 and 8 were 183 °C and 248 °C, respectively.
+The maxima of the decomposition ranges for 2 and 8 were 255 °C and 390 °C, respectively.
+In comparison, decomposition of guanidinium nitrate on the same thermal stability device started at 270 °C, and guanidinium perchlorate started to decompose at 350 °C.

 Conclusions

-Acetamidinium salts were synthesized and characterized by elemental analysis, electrospray mass spectrometry, NMR and, in the case of energetic salts, by DTA.
-The structures of previously unknown acetamidines have been proved by X-ray diffraction analysis.
-Hygroscopicities in 90% humidity of eight acetamidinium salts have been evaluated.
-The different values of hygroscopicity are corroborated by the structures determined by X-ray analysis: acetamidinium salts with 2D layered structures are not hygroscopic while acetamidinium salts with 3D layered structures are quite hygroscopic.
+Acetamidinium salts were synthesized and characterized by elemental analysis, electrospray mass spectrometry, and NMR.
+The energetic salts were also examined with DTA.
+The structures of several previously unknown acetamidines were identified by XRD analysis.
+Hygroscopicities of eight acetamidinium salts were determined at 90% humidity.
+The results of the hygroscopicity analysis were corroborated by the structural determinations performed by XRD.
+The acetamidinium salts with 2D layered structures were not hygroscopic, while the acetamidinium salts with 3D layered structures were highly hygroscopic.

 Conflicts of interest